idubrov/MinecraftMod/docs/teleportation.md

 <br>

 ### Obtain
-You can get both from wandering traders and the stronghold crossing chest.
+You can get both from wandering traders and the stronghold crossing chest with a fifty percent chance.

 ### Recipe